chadrem/capistrano-releases/README.md

 # Capistrano::Releases

 This gem simplifies working with [Auto scaling for AWS EC2](https://aws.amazon.com/autoscaling/) and [Capistrano](http://capistranorb.com).
-It does this by storing your releases in AWS S3.
+It does this by storing your releases in AWS S3 and synchronizing them when needed (after deploy, instance reboot, and after a new instance is created).

 ## Requirements